semgrep/semgrep-docs/docs/kb/semgrep-ci/jenkins-shared-library-with-semgrep.md

 Jenkins shared library comes to the rescue.
 Basically, you encapsulate the semgrep commands in a common library.
 The steps are:

-1. Create a new repo with a groovy file and add the semgrep snippet there:
+1. Create a new repo with a groovy file in the vars folder.
+For example, vars/semgrepFullScan.groovy.
+Add the Semgrep snippet to that file:

 `````
 def call() {
   sh '''docker pull returntocorp/semgrep && \
             docker run \
             -e SEMGREP_APP_TOKEN=$SEMGREP_APP_TOKEN \
-            -e SEMGREP_REPO_NAME=$SEMGREP_REPO_NAME \
             -v "$(pwd):$(pwd)" --workdir $(pwd) \
             returntocorp/semgrep semgrep ci '''
 }
 `````
-> Note: this file must be in a folder called “vars” example: vars/semgrepFullScan.groovy

 2. Declare your library in Jenkins
     1. Go to Dashboard